fanniew506/sound-byte/README.md

 * Authentication
   * Session is authenticated in the backend.
 All queries return data that corresponds to the proper user.
   * User can log in from any page in the app.
 Clicking on a link to save a recipe, access recipe box, etc. prompt the user for log in (as on the original app).
-* Save recipes
+* Continuous play of selected song while navigating pages
-* Mark recipes as cooked
+* User can upload new tracks
-* Comment on recipes
+* Comment on tracks
-* Find recipes by tag
+* View profile page of other users and their track uploads.
-* Look at recipe boxes of other users
+* Play tracks that other users have uploaded

 ## Code Guide